-Middle East Politics Advanced seminar on topics including state formation, regimes, political economy, political culture, political institutions, identity, social movements, and religion in politics.
-From late Ottoman era through 2011 uprisings.
+Advanced seminar on topics including state formation, regimes, political economy, political culture, political institutions, identity, social movements, and religion in politics.
+The focus in from the late Ottoman era through 2011 uprisings.

 POLI_SCI 490-0 Special Topics in Political Science (1 Unit)

 Investigation of topics of current interest to students and faculty not covered by other offerings.

 This seminar provides a broad introduction to research design and qualitative methods.
 The first part of the course covers foundational issues, including conceptualization, measurement, and causality in a qualitative context.
 Part II introduces students to various approaches and techniques including case studies, process tracing, archival, ethnographic, and interview methods, considering the utility and tradeoffs of each.

 Contact the department for section and permission numbers.
 Permission of instructor and department required.
 May be repeated for credit.